djhmateer/djhmateer.github.io/_posts/2023-08-01-adobe premier pro beginners guide.md

 ## transitions

-effects tab in bottom left window

-or use the Workspace / effets
+Effects tab in bottom left window or use the Workspace / effets

 `Video Transitions / cross dissolve` is nice

 zoom in to make shoter by dragging

-`Video Effects / `

-eg gaussian blur
+`cross dissolve` from black at the beginning

+`constant power` audio fade in at beginning

+### video effects

+gaussian blur - to highlight the people for example using a mask

+digital zoom - effect control / motion / scale click stopwatch icon at start of clip, then move playhead to end, and do 130% scale [youtube](https://www.youtube.com/watch?v=WfD_xY-YjL8)

 ## captions and graphics